bschick/hylat/README.md

 * python3 installed locally
 * numpy package installed
 * clone this repository
-* either edit the example 'people.txt' file or create a new file
+* edit the example 'people.txt' file or create a new file
 * run hylat

 Example usage: